gosagawa/gormchecker/README.md

 # TODO
 - [ ] check ```db.Find(&u)``` only ( ```db = db.Find(&u)``` is correct )
 - [ ] check First or Find not exist function
+- [ ] check Not using function paramter